Mortgage Glossary

 Deposit

 The amount of money you contribute toward the purchase price of a property.
-In NZ, most lenders require at least 20% deposit for a home loan.
+In New Zealand, most

 Equity